mjdominguez/ECGVisualizer/README.md

 All the tools and options that this programme contains are deeply detailed in the [User Manual](https://github.com/mjdominguez/ECGVisualizer/blob/3fb37baf7c4afc1af5753ee94a93dc224443a4e9/ECGVisualizer/documentation/User%20Manual.pdf).

+## Modify ECG - v0.98

+ECGVisualizer also includes some tools to modify the ECG signal (after v0.98).

+These tools can be accesed in "Tools" --> "Modify ECG".
+They are:

+1) Amplitude Modification: this tool allows the user to apply a multiplier factor to the amplitudes of the whole ECG signal.

+2) Timing Modification: this tool allows the user to apply a multiplier factor to the time between samples of the whole ECG signal.

+3) Peaks Modification: this tool allows the user to apply a multiplier factor (from negative to positive) to specific peaks (P, Q, R, S or T) and a time window whithin these peaks are.
+This tool also allow to select which leads to be applied.
+It is important to mention that this tool will be only available (visible) after the peaks detection process.

 ## Credits

 The authors of the ECGVisualizer's original idea are: Manuel Domínguez-Morales, Adolfo Muñoz-Macho and José Luis Sevillano.